palamedes/rsow/app/views/documents/template.md

 icon: {small icon name}
  ^ This is the semantic icon string used to create the icon in the task bar and in the window - defaults to "file outline"

+audio: {link to audio file}
+ ^ This is used by those pages that have an imbeded audio file of the page.. music.. a reading.. whatever.

+audioautoplay: true|false
+ ^ Do we auto play this file or no?

+audioloop: true|false
+ ^ Should we loop this audio?

 LEGACY NO LONGER USED: